filbertphang/javascript30/README.md

 ### Difficulties

 - not familiar with the canvas functions so pretty much had to just follow step by step what the instructor did

+- unable to connect to local server on phone so unable to test project 21

 ## Daily Report for 4 Feb